 After you decide what report you need, all you have to do is select it from the appropriate menu or from the Report Center window.
-To create a standard profit and loss report, for example, choose Reports 🗘 Company & Financial 🞝 Profit & Loss Standard or select it from the Report Center.
-Or, double-click the report image in the Report Center window.
+To create a standard profit and loss report, for example, choose Reports reports Company & Financial report Profit & Loss Standard; select it in the Report Center; or double-click the report image in the Report Center window.